tinyheero/tinyheero.github.io/_drafts/installing-R-from-source.md

 If you've ever had to install R from source, chances are you'll run into some issues.
 This blog post lists all the different problems I've encountered and how I got around them.
 These instructions apply to a Centos Distribution (specifically 7.1) and worked with R-3.2.2.
 Specifically, I had root access but wanted to install a specific version of R for my personal user account (i.e. in my personal home directory at ~/usr/local).

-## Download Source

-You can download the latest source from R

 ## Configure, Make, Install

-Once you've extracted the package source, go into the folder and you can first configure the compile settings:
+First download the R source package.
+Once you've extracted the package source, go into the folder and `configure` the compile settings:

 ```
 ./configure --prefix=$(HOME)/usr/local/R/3.2.2